How to start a sustainable hospitality business

 Ban on free disposable plastic cups and containers Â

 Since 1 July 2023, you are no longer allowed to give customers free disposable plastic containers and cups.
 This applies to coffee to go, for instance, as well as packaging used for delivery or takeaway meals.
-Alternatively, you can opt for reusable packaging and plastic-free disposable packaging.
+You can opt for reusable packaging and plastic-free disposable packaging.
 The cheapest and most environmentally friendly option is to ask your customers to bring their own cups and containers.Â

 On-site consumptionÂ